 B.S., West Virginia University, 1996

-A mechanical engineering major, Carolyn Conner, of Valley Fork, West Virginia, served as president of Tau Beta Pi, WVU’s engineering honor society, and held three summer internships at NASA’s Marshall Space Flight Center in Huntsville, Alabama.
+As a mechanical engineering major, Carolyn Conner Seepersad, of Valley Fork, West Virginia, served as president of Tau Beta Pi, WVU’s engineering honor society, and held three summer internships at NASA’s Marshall Space Flight Center in Huntsville, Alabama.
 She was a WVU University Honors Scholar and a Foundation Scholar.